 In addition to the restaurants listed above, there’s also a Starbucks at the Luxor food court.
 It’s one of three Starbucks inside the Luxor.

-This Starbucks at the food court is open from 7 am to 9 pm.
-However the Luxor’s main Starbucks on the casino floor is open 24 hours a day.
+This Starbucks at the food court was recently temporarily closed, maybe due to staffing issues, but is normally open from 7 AM to 9 PM.
+However the Luxor’s main Starbucks on the casino floor is open until 10 PM weekdays, and 11 PM weekends.

 Luxor Food Court Hours of Operation